Ray Larabie: Biography and career

-Larabie has drawn controversy for releasing fonts freely; other professional designers (among them Graphics Designers of Canada president Adrian Jean and competing type designer Rod McDonald) took particular umbrage at Canada 150, arguing that the government should have paid for a professionally drawn type because it had the money to do so, because not doing so would be a vote of no confidence in up-and-coming Canadian designers, and that professional designers would publish a superior product.
-Larabie responded to the criticism by noting that he appreciated that Canada had chosen a work by a Canadian artist (contrasting it with the use of Helvetica, of Swiss origin, on Canadian money) and said "You can’t just throw a couple hundred grand at a problem and that’s the solution for every problem."
+Larabie has drawn controversy for releasing fonts freely; even his commercial typefaces are typically priced at levels substantially lower than his competition, a decision that Larabie acknowledged was partly due to his rushed approach to fontmaking and, at least in his earlier years as an amateur designer, lack of attention to specific details and his desire to see his work used by multiple clients, which prompted him to price his fonts affordably, provide customization services and increase his attention to detail in regard to how a font looks on a screen as opposed to print. other professional designers (among them Graphics Designers of Canada president Adrian Jean and competing type designer Rod McDonald) took particular umbrage at Canada 150, arguing that the government should have paid for a professionally drawn type because it had the money to do so, because not doing so would be a vote of no confidence in up-and-coming Canadian designers, and that professional designers would publish a superior product.
+Larabie responded to the criticism by noting that he appreciated that Canada had chosen a work by a Canadian artist (contrasting it with the use of Helvetica, of Swiss origin, on Canadian money) and said "You can't just throw a couple hundred grand at a problem and that's the solution for every problem."
 He noted that when he had previously attended typography conferences, he had received the cold shoulder from attendees who felt he was threatening their business.
 In another case, attorneys for Metallica sent Larabie a cease and desist order over one of his freeware fonts, Pastor of Muppets, for having taken letter designs from Metallica's wordmark; though Larabie maintained that, as Americans, they could not claim copyright over character designs as they did not meet a threshold of originality, he complied with the order (also noting that the use of the Muppets name could have drawn further trademark challenges), but found that the font had been too widely distributed to withdraw it from all the sites that had begun distributing it.
 Metallica never pressed any further action and Larabie, in his autobiography, stated that he wanted nothing further to do with the font and would never release it again.

-Larabie’s typefaces have been used across various industries.
+Larabie's typefaces have been used across various industries.
 Coolvetica has appeared in video game branding and commercial packaging.
 Permanence was chosen for the 2023 reissue of Alvin Toffler's Future Shock.
-Sinzano was used in King’s Crown organic tea packaging.
+Sinzano was used in King's Crown organic tea packaging.
 Hoverunit appeared in the bilingual monograph Dia Al-Azzawi, and Carouselambra was used in posters for Amsterdam's Freak Festival.